How to Fix Apple Maps Not Working Issue on iPhone?

 Disable Mobile Data in iPhone’s Google Maps Settings

-3. Upon restart, disable Wi-Fi and launch Apple Maps.
+3. When your phone turns back on, disable Wi-Fi and open Apple Maps.

 Open Location Services in the iPhone's Privacy Settings